n0t4u/DRAFMe/README.md

 It's features include:
 - Obtain all web pages in seconds.
 - Distinguish between pages, documents, scripts, style sheets, images,...
-- Flexible craswl, you decide the number of threads, the timeout between requests, the crawl depth or the user agent.
+- Flexible crawl, you decide the number of threads, the timeout between requests, the crawl depth or the user agent.
-- Generate path diccionary and add it to you personal dictionary for directory fuzzing.
+- Generate a path diccionary and add it to your personal dictionary for future directory fuzzings.
 - Stop the crawler whenever you want, you will get the routes obtained until that moment.

 ## Installation
+Simple installation, simple usage
 ```sh
 $ git clone https://github.com/n0t4u/DRAFMe.git
 $ cd DRAFMe